-Wet or misting systems shall not be used unless approved by MAA OT and the Fire Marshal.
+Wet or misting systems shall not be used unless approved by MAA OT and the Fire Marshal and then only 2 stage systems shall be allowed.

 Depending on what equipment is to be located inside the Communications Room; a Clean Agent type fire suppression system may be required in lieu of a Pre-Action system.
 A Clean Agent system will also require a separate room to house the system.
 The Communications Room served by the Clean Agent system will also be required to be fire-stopped and sealed per the system requirement.
 The Architect/Engineer shall coordinate with MAA OT on the need for a Clean Agent system.